benpolinsky/el_photography/README.md

 - null lineitem route... (i think its fixed?)

 #### Front:
+- about + contact fields

+#### Admin:
+- product photos constraints (? not sure what this means...)
-- next tag, top, previous tag at end
+- photos filter by tag
-- all times (in receipts) to 12 hr
-- notices
-- about...
+- prepend dolla signs to all number fields

 # later
 - ability to go back to addresses if on payment step in checkout..